 5. If you need to straight phase, ensure that the marked speaker wire is connected to the positive jack of both the speaker and the amp.

-6. If you need to reverse phase, then the marked wire should be reversed on either the amp or the speaker, but nor on both.
+6. If you need to reverse phase, then the marked wire should be reversed on either the amp or the speaker, but not on both.
 Doing this will reverse the polarity of the speakers such that the diaphragms move in opposite directions.

 What is Speaker Crossover?

-Crossover is the frequency at which speakers begin to roll-off, and the subwoofer starts outputting bass notes and LFEs.
+Crossover is the frequency at which speakers begin to roll off, and the subwoofer starts outputting bass notes and LFEs.

 Explained differently, crossover is where the unfiltered audio signal is divided according to a predefined upper or lower frequency threshold.

-Explained yet another way, crossover refers to the point at which your receiver stops sending bass to each of your speakers and starts sending it to your subwoofer.
+As explained yet another way, crossover refers to the point at which your receiver stops sending bass to each of your speakers and starts sending it to your subwoofer.

 In other words, speaker crossover ensures each audio driver is provided with the signal range it was designed to best reproduce.